Coly ME (Match Engine) API documentation

 Assignments

-Assignments are used for adding and removing Persons to and from a Group.
-Assignments are indicating the relation between Persons and Groups records.
+Assignments are used for adding and removing Tenants to and from a Unit.
+Assignments are indicating the relation between Tenants and Units records.

-Assign a Person to a Group.
-You would need both groupId and personId to create assignment records.
+Assign a Tenant to a Unit.
+You would need both unitId and tenantId to create assignment records.

 Example request body